McSakis1999/University/README.md

 This repository contains all university related stuff.
-Aint that much.